 Similar Coffee & Tea Prep

-Doris: a few months ago
+Doris: about a year ago

 I have had a few of the double walled Libre tea glasses, but have had bad luck with them.
 The first few leaked and the company replaced them, but and all of the replacements broke fairly quickly.
 I have 3 of these glasses in different colors and I like them a lot better than the 9 oz ones.
 First off.....no leaking!
 Second, maybe because they are bigger with a wider, more stable base, but they don't tip as easily so I haven't broken them yet!
 (Knock on wood!).
 I would give 5 stars if the tea were to stay warmer longer.
 Full disclosure: I have only had the glasses for about 2-3 months.